andreazignoli/pyoxynet/README.md

 pip install git+https://github.com/andreazignoli/pyoxynet.git#subdirectory=pyoxynet
 ```

-Packages that require addition extra url cannot be installed via *setuptools*, which letely allows and suggests to use pip when possibile.
-To workaround this problem, TFLite is automatically installed with the following command the first time pyoxynet is imported:
+Packages that require addition extra url cannot be installed via *setuptools*, which lately allows and suggests to use *pip* when possible.
+To workaround this problem, TFLite is automatically installed with the following command the first time *pyoxynet* is imported:

 ```sh
 pip install --extra-index-url https://google-coral.github.io/py-repo/ tflite_runtime
 ```

-Currently, The TFLite installation process is completed with a line command inside Python, which is not the best solution.
+Currently, The TFLite installation process is completed with a line command inside Python, which is not the best solution (I know...).

 <p align="right">(<a href="#top">back to top</a>)</p>